edouardazoulai/hospital-CMS/README.md

-SEG Major Project
+### SEG Major Project - Hospital CMS

 Project #4: Parental Education - Paediatric Liver Service, King's College Hospital

-Team name: WilliWaller

-Team members: Oskar Ljungdell, Scott Anderson, David Azoulai, Artur Ganeev, Antoine Gosset, Victoria Hayes, Ivan Hristev, Layth Mehdi
+Team members: Oskar Ljungdell, Scott Anderson, David Edouard Azoulai, Artur Ganeev, Antoine Gosset, Victoria Hayes, Ivan Hristev, Layth Mehdi

-Run instructions :
+This project was made in the context of a 10 weeks assignment for the Paediatric Liver Service at the King's College Hospital.
+This work is delivered under a free software license as stated in the original requirements.
+The code is available to all prospective developers, including the students who developed the project.

 ## Deployment - Docker